-In November 2019 the FSB has endorsed a new Holistic Framework (HF), intended for the assessment and mitigation of systemic risk in the insurance sector, for implementation by the IAIS in 2020 and has suspended G-SII designations until completion of a review to be undertaken in 2022.
-Many of the previous G-SII measures have already been adopted into the Insurance Core Principles (ICPs) and ComFrame - the common framework for the supervision of Internationally Active Insurance Groups (IAIGs).
-Prudential is expected to satisfy the criteria to be an IAIG and would therefore be subject to these measures.
+In November 2019 the FSB endorsed a new Holistic Framework ("HF"), intended for the assessment and mitigation of systemic risk in the insurance sector, for implementation by the IAIS in 2020 and has suspended G-SII designations until completion of a review to be undertaken in 2022.
+Many of the previous G-SII measures have already been adopted into the Insurance Core Principles ("ICPs") and ComFrame.
+As an IAIG, Prudential is expected to be subject to these measures.
 The HF also includes a monitoring element for the identification of a build-up of systemic risk and to enable supervisors to take action where appropriate.
-The IAIS has already consulted on an application paper on the liquidity risk elements introduced into the ICPs and ComFrame with a further consultation focused on macroeconomic elements expected to follow in 2021.
+As a result of the Covid-19 pandemic, this monitoring requirement has been replaced with a Covid-19-focused exercise for 2020.
+In June 2020 the IAIS published an application paper on the liquidity risk elements introduced into the ICPs and ComFrame.
+A public consultation on the development of liquidity metrics to be used as an ancillary indicator for monitoring is planned for Q4 2020, with a further consultation focused on macroeconomic elements expected to follow in 2021.

 The IAIS continues to develop the ICS as part of ComFrame.
 The implementation of ICS will be conducted in two phases - a five-year monitoring phase followed by an implementation phase.
-ComFrame will more generally establish a set of common principles and standards designed to assist supervisors in addressing risks that arise from insurance groups with operations in multiple jurisdictions.
-The ComFrame proposals, including ICS, could result in enhanced capital and regulatory measures for IAIGs.